leangjia/blender_docs/manual/animation/actions.rst

 the final animation of the selected objects or bones with all those modifiers, drivers, and constraints applied, and keyframes the result.

-This can be useful for adding deviation to a cyclic action like a :term:`walk cycle`, or to create a keyframe animation created from drivers or constraints.
+This can be useful for adding deviation to a cyclic action like a :term:`Walk Cycle`, or to create a keyframe animation created from drivers or constraints.